Ingvar

-He is reported to have fallen in battle in Estonia and buried there.
+He is reported to have fallen in battle in Estonia and been buried there.
 Although the account of Ingvar is semi-legendary, the discovery of two boat grave sites in Salme, modern Estonia has confirmed that a similar historic event took place in the 8th century.

 Ynglinga saga

 Snorri Sturluson relates in his Ynglinga saga that King Ingvar, Östen's son, was a great warrior who often spent time patrolling the shores of his kingdom fighting Danes and Estonian vikings (Víkingr frá Esthland).
 King Ingvar finally came to a peace agreement with the Danes and could take care of the Estonian vikings.

 He consequently started pillaging in Estonia in retribution, and one summer he arrived at a place called Stein (see also Sveigder).
 The Estonians (sýslu kind) assembled a great army in the interior and attacked King Ingvar in a great battle.
 The Estonian forces were too powerful and Ingvar fell and the Swedish forces retreated.
-Ingvar was buried in a mound at a place called Stone or Hill fort (at Steini) on the shores of Estonia (Aðalsýsla).
+Ingvar was buried in a mound at a place called Stone or Hill fort (at Steini) on the shores of Saaremaa (Aðalsýsla).